One of the residents of Shanti Bhavan

 Some of the residents

 The home receives gifts of used food from weddings and other functions, as well as some support from prayer groups, but nothing regular apart from what HHI provides.
-HHI sends out money each month which enables them to buy a 70kg bag of rice, which is a much appreciated contribution to the running costs.
+HHI sends out money which enables them to buy a 70kg bag of rice most months, which is a much appreciated contribution to the running costs.
 If they get enough rice from other sources, then the residents get eggs, fish or meat in their curry more often than they would otherwise.